vicsz/webflux-cookie-demo/README.md

 cf push webflux-cookie-demo -i 2 --random-route -p build/libs/webflux-cookie-demo-0.0.1-SNAPSHOT.jar
 ```

-> Note : 2 Application instances are specified with i parameter
+> Note : 2 Application instance count is specified with i parameter (value is set to 2)

 ### Step 3 - In a browser hit the root address of your site multiple times